FindOut/hansoft-svn/hansoft-integration/README.md

 In order to use the Integration server an SDK user needs to be created.
 This is done from within Hansoft.

+The integration server needs the following environment variables set in order to run:
+HANSOFT_DATABASE = Name of Hansoft database
+HANSOFT_SDK_USERNAME = Username of SDK user
+HANSOFT_SDK_PASSWORD = Password to SDK user
+HANSOFT_SDK_PATH = Root dir to hansoft sdk for your platform
+HANSOFT_WORKING_DIR = Root dir to integrationserver

+The integrationserver should be startet at the same time as the Hansoft server, only clients that login after the integration is started will be able to recieve commit signals.

 ###Dependencies
 java (Tested with java7)
 maven 2.x